Hello. My name is Kirt, and I'm a vintage

 Philco took this as their text when it became apparent that the revived interest

-in recorded music demanded that "something be done about the phonograph" in view of
+in recorded music demanded that "something be done about the phonograph" in view

-Edison, according to David Grimes, Philco chief engineer.
+by Edison, according to David Grimes, Philco chief engineer.

 Consequently, the research department started "living with phonographs."
-A
+A critical

-completely fresh start ...
+fresh start ...

 Posted November 1, 2018